quick_reference_all

 savings

-See precisely how flat rate interest remains constant, while reducing balance interest decreases with every payment.
+See precisely how flat rate interest stays constant while reducing balance interest falls with every payment.

 Flat Rate (10%) – Interest Stays Constant